itdranik/itdranik.github.io/content/posts/math-expressions-tokenization.en.md

   - Otherwise, add the character to the numbers storage.
 - If the storage contains characters then convert the characters to a number and add the number to the resulting sequence.

-As always, the full implementation can be found on the [GitHub](https://github.com/itdranik/coding-interview/) of the coding-interview-en project, while with the post we are finishing the topic of parsing mathematical expressions.
+As always, the full implementation can be found on the [GitHub](https://github.com/itdranik/coding-interview/) of the coding-interview project, while with the post we are finishing the topic of parsing mathematical expressions.
 I hope that everything has been informative and interesting.
 See you!